malaise/ada/README.txt

 Relocation of the Makefiles directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the Makefiles installation directory is not $(HOME)/Makefiles,
+If the Makefiles installation directory is not $(HOME)/Makefiles, then

 - the definition of TEMPLATES in common.mk has to be adapted,

 - all makefiles must have their first include directive of common.mk adapted.

 Relocation of C or Repository